Corn Cucumber Salad Recipe for Picnics, BBQs, and Summer Dinners

 Table of Contents

-With beautiful color and fresh flavor this corn and cucumber salad will be on repeat all summer long!
+With beautiful color and fresh flavor, this corn and cucumber salad will be on repeat all summer long!
 It’s the ultimate summer side dish to serve with any grilled protein or to take along to a picnic.

 - Easy to make: This summer corn and cucumber salad is ready in only 15 minutes!

-- Crowd pleasing: It will be a favorite at picnics, summer potlucks or cookouts all season long!
+- Crowd pleasing: It will be a favorite at picnics, summer potlucks, or cookouts all season long!

-- Versatile: Add some beans for protein, avocado for creaminess or tomatoes for additional garden fresh goodness.
+- Versatile: Add some beans for protein, avocado for creaminess, or tomatoes for additional garden-fresh goodness.

-Ingredients for Corn Cucumber Salad
+Just 7 Ingredients for Corn Cucumber Salad

 The neat part about summer salads is that they don’t need to be overly complicated.
 This one only takes seven ingredients.